-- 1) Fuel caps must be leak proof and have a positive closing device. - 2) Fuel tank breather pipes must include a non-return valve.
-Fuel tank breather pipes must discharge into a suitable container or containers, with a minimum capacity of 200cc. - - 3) Fuel tanks of all construction types must be filled with fire retardant material or be lined with a fuel cell bladder.
+- 1. Fuel caps must be leak proof and have a positive closing device. - 2.
+Fuel tank breather pipes must include a non-return valve.
+Fuel tank breather pipes must discharge into a suitable container or containers, with a minimum capacity of 200cc. - 3.
+The main structure of the fuel tank must be made completely from either steel or aluminium.
+The use of other material, including carbon fibre, aramid fibre, glass fibre is permitted as an add-on to provide additional stiffness, protection, or for other purposes.

+Fuel tanks of all construction types must be filled with fire retardant material or be lined with a fuel cell bladder.